filecoin-project/devgrants/rfp-proposals/rfp-proposal-filup.md

 ## Relevant Experience

-I was founder of Tenderly, a smart contracts development tools platform where I spent the last 2 years developing infrastructure that helps Ethereum developers build smart contract more effectivelly, this included monitoring, alerts, gas profilers, analytics and debugging functionalities.
+I was a founder of Tenderly, a smart contracts development platform where I spent the last 2 years developing infrastructure that helps Ethereum developers build smart contracts more effectively, this included monitoring, alerts, gas profilers, analytics and debugging functionalities.
 I also competed in several ETHGlobal hackathons where I was winner of (ETHBerlin 2018)[https://devpost.com/software/smart-alert-s5p1zw] and (ETHParis)[https://devpost.com/software/zippo].
+Our team was also an early user of Docker and Kubernetes and held (several talks)[https://www.youtube.com/watch?v=S8Oo5Db4bsA] back in 2015.

 ## Team code repositories

-Some of my previous work/experiences
+Some of the previous products/hacks members of our team has worked on:
-(Smart Contracts explorer)[dashboard.tenderly.co]
+- (Smart Contracts explorer)[dashboard.tenderly.co]
-(Smart Contracts alerting ETH Berlin 2018 Winner)[https://devpost.com/software/smart-alert-s5p1zw] (Hot module reload for solidity)[https://devpost.com/software/zippo]
+- (Smart Contracts alerting ETH Berlin 2018 Winner)[https://devpost.com/software/smart-alert-s5p1zw]
+- (Hot module reload for solidity)[https://devpost.com/software/zippo]

 # Additional Information

-Please include any additional information that you think would be useful in helping us to evaluate your grant application.
+Our team has worked on a similar project for (deploying Binance Chain)[https://www.youtube.com/watch?v=T5bkXKNd1MM]